 Here are our top 6 tips for cleaning your cup or disc while you’re away from home.

 1. Look for a private restroom or stall with a sink

 These days, it’s increasingly common to find a menstrual-cup-friendly bathroom option, whether it’s a family bathroom or an accessible stall with its own sink.
 Many coffee shops have private restrooms with the toilet and sink in one room.
 Having a sink handy makes it easy to wash and reinsert your cup just like you would at home.
 To avoid questionable restroom soap with ingredients that could cause irritation, keep our travel-sized Pixie Cup Wash in your bag!

-2. Use our Public Restroom Carry Cup to rinse your cup or disc
+2. Use our Public Restroom Carry Cup for cleaning menstrual cup or disc

 Our Carry Cup is a great gadget for public bathrooms.
 It’s collapsible, so it doesn’t take up much room in your bag.
 Simply pop it open and fill it up with water from the sink before you enter the stall.
 (Make sure to wash your hands while you’re at it!)
 Then, once you’re in the stall:

 - Remove your cup or disc and dump the contents in the toilet.

 - Place your menstrual product in the Carry Cup and seal it with the lid.

 - Shake gently.

 - Remove your rinsed cup/disc and reinsert.
 (You don’t have to worry about drying it off.)